 - Personal protective equipment

-These are the most effective control options that do not usually depend on a repeated human interaction or behaviour to reduce risk.
+These are typically the most effective control options – the main reason is that they do not usually depend on a repeated human interaction or behaviour to reduce risk.

 Hopefully the video has given you a valuable overview of the top 3 options in the hierarchy of controls – now, let’s recap on those different levels of control, starting from the most effective.

 Physical removal of the hazard — this is the most effective hazard control.

 For example, if employees must work high above the ground, the hazard can be eliminated by moving the piece they are working on to ground level to eliminate the need to work at heights.